Ophthalmic Medical Personnel

 The abilities scores range from 1 to 5, with 5 being stronger.

-Ophthalmic medical personnel need to possess:
+Ophthalmic medical personnel need:

 They should enjoy: